onflow/flow/agendas/2023/updates/2023-11-Flow-Ecosystem-Updates.md

 ## 🗒 Flow Updates:

 ### Educational, learning resources, tutorials and documentation
+1. Documentation overhaul underway with massive restructuring and new docs added including [NFT MetadataViews](https://developers.flow.com/build/advanced-concepts/metadata-views) and a primer for [onchain randomness](https://developers.flow.com/build/advanced-concepts/randomness)

 ### Tooling, infrastructure and other software for builders
+1. [Contract Browser](https://contractbrowser.com/blog/introducing-v2) V2 launched which makes discovering, interacting and viewing smart contracts seamless as well as massively supporting composability.

 ### Protocol, core contracts and node updates

 ### Cadence and smart contract updates
+1. Hosted community Smart Contract engineering open houses that collaborated with the ecosystem to finalize designs and plans for the Hybrid custody smart contract standard and the V2 token standards.
+2. [FLIP 179](https://github.com/onflow/flips/pull/179) covering scheduled contract updates was approved and will be used for Cadence 1.0 migrations
+Randomness made its way to Mainnet with indefinite random source history running on [RandomBeaconHistory].
+3. (https://contractbrowser.com/A.e467b9dd11fa00df.RandomBeaconHistory) and an example pseudo-random number generator deployed [here](https://contractbrowser.com/A.45caec600164c9e6.Xorshift128plus).

 ### Innovation, composability and advanced concepts